Photo by Adam DeTour

 Microgreens are tender, immature greens produced from the seeds of herbs and vegetables.

-Depending on the species, microgreens are harvested between one and three inches tall, after one to four weeks of growth.
+Depending on the species, microgreens are harvested after one to four weeks, when they are 1 to 3 inches tall.

 What are the health benefits of microgreens?